 - Priority Boarding

 If you don’t check enough baggage or fly often, you should apply for the no-fee Blue Delta SkyMiles.
 However, if you can use the free checked baggage and want the convenience of priority boarding, apply for this card.

 Ideal For Travelers Wanting One Free Companion Certificate

 With the Platinum Delta SkyMiles® Credit Card from American Express, you can enjoy several annual SkyMiles boosts and an annual travel companion certificate.
 Plus, you have the opportunity to earn 20,000 bonus SkyMiles and Medallion Qualification Miles every year too.

 The most valuable card benefit is the annual companion certificate you receive each card anniversary.
 With this certificate, you receive a domestic main cabin round-trip ticket for your travel companion.
-You will have to pay up to $75 in fees and taxes for the round-trip fare, but this bonus alone can outvalue the $195 annual fee.
+You will have to pay up to $75 in fees and taxes for the round-trip fare.

 You should also consider the Platinum Delta if you plan on making more than $25,000 in annual card purchases.
-After spending $25,000 and $50,000 annually, you get 10,000 bonus SkyMiles and 10,000 Medallion Qualification Miles with each purchase.
+After spending $25,000 on eligible purchases annually, you will earn 10,000 bonus SkyMiles and 10,000 Medallion Qualification Miles.

 In addition to these two card perks, you also enjoy these Delta benefits: